LEGO® SERIOUS PLAY® Workshops

-If we should recommend just one shortcut to a good project or an optimal process, it would be constant calibration.
+If we should recommend just one shortcut to good agile projects or an optimal process, it would be constant calibration.
 Data enriches processes and project, reports provide insights and algorithms are great too, but they cannot beat a good old-fashioned conversation about what is going on with you and what is going on with me.

 It became apparent quite quickly that Inthrface could contribute with much more than just the design and content of our organizational plan.
 Through creative workshops and meetings with the management of the project, they pointed out several relevant issues that could be optimized and improved.
 At the same time, Inthrface also contributed with an increased focus on the overall values and objectives in the project, as an essential part of the foundational composition and competencies of the project organization.
 At last, we actually got a much better product out of the collaboration than we initially expected, and we have been extremely satisfied with Inthrface’s work throughout the process.

 Overview of the individual process steps

 Over time, processes often become complex and opaque. processes affect each other and changes may cause mistakes and shortcomings that affect you customers, your reputation and your revenue.
 Our methods provide a complete overview of both current and new processes, which will enable you to make changes without falling short, and new processes will thrive from day 1.